ebi-ait/hca-ebi-wrangler-central/docs/SOPs/dataset_wrangling_SOP.md

 - Does your team have consent for public release for all the raw sequencing data included in this dataset?

 - Do you have a specific release date or any publication embargo requirements?

+- Does the data come from living donors?

 ### Terms and conditions form